microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   The edit spans a pair of deleted subtrees
 -   The edit spans a deleted subtree and the document tree

-When a `Delta` is applied to the `StygianForest`, for every change conveyed by the `Delta` that edits repair data, the `StygianForest` must do the following:
+When a changeset is applied to the `SharedTreeView`, for every change conveyed by the changeset that edits repair data, the `SharedTreeView` must do the following:

--   Lookup in its records where the relevant piece of repair data is stored in the inner forest.
+-   Look up the `RemovedTreeId` in the `TreeIndex` for the relevant subtree.
--   Translate the change into an equivalent change that applies to the repair data tree in the inner forest.
+-   Translate the change into an equivalent delta that applies to the repair data tree in the forest.
--   Apply that change to the inner forest.
+-   Apply that delta to the forest.

 ### Patching Repair Data After Transactions